Talisman9/Writing-Advanced/manuscript/chapter_01.md

 "Emily Robinson," Dr. Wright said, recognition dawning.
 "It's been, what, two years since you worked here?
 You're with Professor Thorne now, correct?"

 "Yes, working on my dissertation on medieval astronomical practices at the university."
 Emily stepped into the room, trying not to appear too eager.
+The conservation lab was familiar territory—she'd spent countless hours here as an undergraduate work-study student, cataloging artifacts and assisting with preservation tasks.
+The room smelled of archival materials and conservation chemicals, a scent she'd always found oddly comforting.
 "Professor Thorne mentioned you're preparing an exhibition on scientific instruments, including an astrolabe.
 I was hoping I might be able to see it, for my research."

 Dr. Wright studied her for a moment, then nodded.
 "As it happens, we're just discussing the display parameters for that very item."
 She gestured Emily closer.
 "Come have a look, though I must ask you not to touch anything."